-Coming in at a tiny 2 pounds, this tent is the ideal travel companion for long-term backpackers and those going on extended treks.
+Coming in at a tiny 2 pounds when packed, this tent is the ideal travel companion for long-term backpackers and those going on extended treks.

 This two-person tent is excellent for rugged use as it’s made with durable materials and a thoughtful design.
 The floor of the tent is a true tub model which is ultra waterproof and scoops up, creating a waterproof edge around the entire bottom of the tent for any leaking water or runoff.

 This is one of the only tents that’s 2 pounds and has two doors and two vestibules.

 Besides being ultralight, there are additional features like a pocket for a headlamp on the ceiling, a single hubbed pole design for quick set-up, and a privacy panel.

 There’s no doubt that this is one of the best backpacking tents out there.

 Dimensions: 85″ x 70″ x 43″

 Capacity: 3 Persons (with 2 and 4-person options available)

 For a three-person tent, just over 5 pounds is a total wonder in the weight department.